 After collecting information into Onna, you may wish to put certain data on legal hold.
-Within Onna, you may put data from sources that a specific Onna user in your organization has added on legal hold.
+Within Onna, you may put entire sources on legal hold or all sources that have been added by a specific user on legal hold.

-Note: In order to access the Legal Hold option you must have admin level permissions within Onna.
+Note: In order to access the Source Hold option you must have admin-level permissions within Onna.

-To enable legal hold at a user level, navigate to the Legal Hold section found within the menu on the lefthand side
+To create a source hold, navigate to the source Hold section found within the menu on the lefthand side.

-Next, select 'Add legal hold,' give your legal hold a name, and click 'Next'
+Next, select 'Add source hold,' give your legal hold a name, and click 'Next'

 This brings you back to the Legal Holds page where your newly created legal hold is now listed.
 Clicking on your legal hold brings up more information that includes:

-- Finished on - date and time the legal hold was set to finished
+Finished on - date and time the legal hold was set to finish

 You can also view what files are on hold by clicking View hold sources or download an audit by clicking Download audit in CSV.
 The audit CSV contains system logs of files added to the source(s) since the legal hold started.